 - Isla - This Gaelic name means isle or island.

 - Margaret - A greek name meaning pearl.

-Unique & Uncommon Celtic Names
+Unique & Uncommon Celtic Names and Meanings

 Many of the names in this article have been used for hundreds if not thousands of years and are still popular today.
 However, many unique, beautiful, and uncommon Celtic names are rarely used or only used in small portions of the word.
 So, we thought we’d pay homage to some of these beautiful and one-of-a-kind names!

 - Aodh - Scottish.
 Fire.

 - Eoin- Gaelic.
 Irish form of John.
 God is gracious.

 - Aine - Irish.
 Gracious merciful.

 - Braith - Welsh.
 Freckled.